 "I have too," added Jobe.
 "But does this just apply to religious people?"
 "Oh, no. Everyone!" answered Charlie.
 "It doesn't matter how you were raised; the question is: What will you do with it?
 What journey do you take?
 Many people forsake their upbringing - religious people and secular.
-Those who are not prodigals, never come back.
+Here are the other two kinds of journeys.
+Those who are not prodigals never come back.
 Some leave early in life; I call them Early Bloomers.
-Some leave late - these are the Late Bloomers.
-These are the other two kinds of journeys people take."
+Some leave late in life; these are the Late Bloomers."
 "Interesting!
-I can't think of any journey in life, other than one of these four, that people take," Ellie concluded.
-"Except for a few minor details, Yes, everyone chooses one of these four paths," said Charlie.
-"Interesting," said Jobe, nodding and musing.
+I can't think of any journey in life that people take, other than one of these four," Ellie concluded.
+"Except for a few minor details, yes, everyone chooses one of these four paths," Charlie affirmed.
+Jobe nodded while musing.
 "I'll have to think about it.
 Might be up all night again, thinking!"
 Everyone chuckled.
-"Hey, so which one are you, Charlie?"
+"Hey, so which one of these four are you, Charlie?"
 "Late Bloomer!
 Took me about fifty years to break away from my legalistic background.
 It's not that it was all bad, nor am I unthankful for it.
 But it robbed me of a lot of freedom, true freedom.
 Freedom was available all those years, I just couldn't see it.
 I learned the hard way that some things we feel strongly about are a result of hearing them over and over, all our lives.
 But that does not make them true.
 I also learned to take to heart something Paul wrote, 'Examine everything carefully.'
 This means not blindly trusting what other people claim to be true.
 Dare to think for yourself!"
 "I think I'm learning that!"
-Jobe said, enthusiastically.
-He looked at Ellie who smiled in agreement.
+Jobe said enthusiastically.
+He looked at Ellie, who smiled in agreement.
 "How 'bout you, Jobe?
 Which journey are you on?" asked Ellie.